Evidence Framework for AI in Creative Industries

 Required Fields:

-Code: 2 — Model Training
+Code: 0x0200 — Model Training

-Records model training, fine-tuning, and additional training activities.
+Records model training or fine-tuning activities.

 Required Fields:

-Code: 3 — Content Generation
+Code: 0x0300 — Content Generation

 Required Fields:

-Code: 4 — External Output
+Code: 0x0400 — External Output

 Required Fields: